Trust your heart if the seas catch fire, live by love though the stars walk backward.e.e. cummings

-In today’s world, there is an emphasize and value given to left brain thinking (analytical, sequential, logical) over right brain thinking (intuitive, creative, holistic).
+In today’s world, there is an emphasis and value given to left-brain thinking (analytical, sequential, logical) over right-brain thinking (intuitive, creative, holistic).

 When you favor one brain over the other brain, you rob yourself of your full genius. (no joke)

 I recommend noticing the side of the brain you typically favor and invest time to exercise the other side of your brain.
 It might feel painful or uncomfortable or even scary and frustrating at first, but just like working a new muscle if you keep at it, it will grow stronger and easier with time.

 I’m a perfect example of someone who’s born right-brain dominant and trained myself over time to become a type A, organized, analytical, planner.
 My left brain skills have served me well, but for many years I was living in my left brain day after day for too long and became disconnected with my whole self.
 However, I’m happy to report that today I’ve reacquainted myself with my right brain and on most days dance a happy dance between my right and left brain – whatever feels right at the moment (that’s my right brain talking).

 So, congrats for making it this far into the article.

 I want to say to you, you motha-effen CEO, you!

 You got this.
 You may feel like you have work to do on yourself, like all of us, but you are your own CEO.
 What decisions are you going to make to create a life that you love to live?

 Don’t go on auto-pilot or abandon your life.
 Your life needs you.
 The world needs your unique perspective and message that only you can voice.